maozhitao/OmicsIntegrationPipeline/README.md

 ```

 ### Unsupervised validation script (unsupervised_validation_script.py)
-<h4>Please refer step-by-step example and validation description for more information</h4>
+<h4>Please refer <a href=https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/STEP-BY-STEP.md>step-by-step</a> example and validation description for more information</h4>

 #### Input
 This script takes only one input: Your compendium name.